 Check Your App Permissions

 From the ‘Security & Privacy’ screen, click the ‘Privacy’ tab.
-One of the most important decisions you can make to safeguard your privacy is to restrict access to your location.
+One of the most important decisions you can make to safeguard your privacy is to restrict access to your location, both GPS and wi-fi location tracking.
 While other sources of information rely on how you access the internet or use the Mac itself, location services can tell app makers a lot about who you are and what you do offline.

 Click on ‘Location Services’ in the left pane.
 This will bring up a list of all the apps on your Mac that can access your location.
 Uncheck each app that you don’t want to allow access to your location data.